HkiPythonWorkshops/Workshops/ws4/material.md

 Make a new Python file, e.g. called exercises.py
 Run this file with the command `python exercises.py`

 A function is a re-usable bit of code that's very useful when we want to use the do the same thing many times in the same program.
-Instead of repeating the code, we make a function that can be called.
+Instead of repeating the code, we make a function that can be called. :bangbang: *should there be an example*

 Let's make a function (notice the indentation):